mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy**: Deal 1 damage to an enemy.

 name:     Devour
-text:     Devour any minion with the highest attack or tied for the highest Attack, gain it's stats and keywords.
+text:     Devour any minion with the highest attack or tied for the highest ⚔️, gain it's stats and keywords.

 name:     Dex
 text:     **Celerity**